THE LEONARD LAITY STOATE CHARITABLE TRUST

 Change of circumstances

 It would be a rare thing if every project proceeded as originally conceived.
 However we do like to be assured that project for which funds are requested is essentially the same as the project eventually undertaken.
 Changes typically involve reducing scope to meet funds available or an increase in budget to carry out the work needed.
-Please advise us of any material changes to your project; also if the project becomes fully funded, is abandoned or if for any other reason the application needs to be withdrawn.
+Please advise us of any material changes to your project; also if the project becomes fully funded before our decision, is abandoned or if for any other reason the application needs to be withdrawn.

 If an update has been requested, please provide this by the date specified.
 The amount of change will likely depend on the time since the original application, but it is useful to see what progress is being made.
 If funds are being raised through local community events it is also useful to know how much is being raised by this method as well as through grant-giving bodies.
 Please ensure that your updated figures are consistent with any earlier figures supplied.
 Whilst it can also be useful to know to whom you have made other applications, not much weight is given to it; please ensure that for funds raised you include only money actually received or pledged.